subquery/documentation/docs/subquery_network/architects/publish.md

 ## Prerequisites for your project running on the Network

 1. The SubQuery Network does not support GraphQL subscriptions, so you can't enable the `--subscription` [command line argument](../../indexer/run_publish/query/subscription.md)
-2. Your client application (the one that will query data) must be able to run a JS library
-3. Your project can generate stable proof of indexing results.
+2. Your project can generate stable proof of indexing results.
 This means you should avoid:
     1. Random ordered DB operations, e.g. avoid using `Promise.all()` in your mapping functions.
     2. Introducing external data dependent on runtime, e.g. initialising a new current date using `new Date()`.
-4. Your project is published to IPFS, [follow the guide here](../../indexer/run_publish/publish.md#publish-your-subquery-project-to-ipfs).
+3. Your project is published to IPFS, [follow the guide here](../../indexer/run_publish/publish.md#publish-your-subquery-project-to-ipfs).

 ## Deploying your Project